 When we look holistically at Pre-Seed, Seed, and Series A rounds, they make up roughly 60% of fundraising for AI companies in the same period.

-As the industry gains traction and demonstrates potential, the focus shifts towards more substantial investments characterized by Series A and B rounds aimed at scaling operations and expanding market reach.
-These rounds typically attract larger institutional investors and PE firms seeking to capitalize on the sector’s growth prospects.
+Once the sector shows traction, focus shifts to Series A and B rounds aimed at scaling operations and expanding market reach.
+These rounds usually attract larger institutional investors and private equity firms.

 Total capital raised in AI: Multi-billion rounds dominate

-Total money invested in AI peaked in 2021 at $93 billion.
-There were 6,800 deals in 2021, out of which 6 deals were of $1 billion+ size.
-Some of the biggest deals were:
+Total money invested in AI hit a new record in 2024 at $95 billion, from the previous impressive figure of $93 billion in 2021.
+There were 5,084 deals in 2024, out of which 13 deals were of $1 billion+ size.
+Some of the most notable deals were:

-- $2 billion investment in Databricks by a consortium of financial investors
+• $6 billion investment in xAI by a consortium of financial investors

 Top investors in AI: Jumping on the bandwagon